-Each student will be assigned an individual digital lab/research notebook (Google Doc) that you will use for the quarter.
-These will be made available through the Canvas Site and via email to you directly.
-Complete and organized lab notebook entries are a critical part of effective work in a research lab.
+Each student will be assigned an individual digital lab notebook (Google Doc) that you will use for the quarter.
+These will be made available through the Canvas Site.
+Compete and organized lab notebook entries are a critical part of effective work in a research lab.
 As such, we expect students to practice good lab notebook entry habits.
-Please consult the lab notebook guidelines (Canvas), which includes a link to an example notebook.
-Lab notebook entries will be regularly and randomly checked for both before-lab work and in-lab work.
-In total, 10 entries will be checked and scored.
-The two lowest scores will be dropped.
-The remaining scores will be averaged and the average used to determine the points out of 20 (e.g., if your average is 85%, you will receive 17 out of 20 course points).
-If you find yourself unable to complete up to two lab notebook entries because of illness or family emergency there are no extensions - those missed entries will count as the two low scores to be dropped.
+Please consult the lab manual for what we expect in the lab notebooks, and use the template provided in the Google Doc.
+Lab notebook entries will be regularly checked and scored for various components: pre-lab work which often includes a summaries and predictions, in-lab work such as data analysis and discussion of data, and drawing conclusions in the form of an argument: claims, data to support claims, and explanations in the form of a biological or procedural mechanism, troubleshooting results when necessary.
+A grading rubric will be provided on Canvas.